Best Push Your Luck Board Games [2026]: Top 10 Ranked

 Player count: 3-7, best at 4-5

-The cards score negative points so the goal is to take as few (and lowest numbers) as possible.
-Two more tricks – if the cards you have taken form a succession, only the lowest is scored (for example, you have 29-30-31, you would only score 29 negative points for this set) and the chips are worth positive points at the end.
+The cards score negative points; the goal is to take as few (and lowest in numbers) as possible.
+Two more tricks – if the cards you have taken form a succession, only the lowest is scored (for example, you have 29-30-31, you would only score 29 negative points for this set), and the chips are worth positive points at the end.

 These simple rules create a series of interesting tactical choices.
 Perhaps you have a 31-32 and a 33 comes out.
 You see that no one has the 34 yet, so this looks like an undesirable card for other players.
 So instead of taking it right away, you might decline it, hoping for more chips to accumulate on it before it’s your turn again.
 Do you now dare to decline again or play it safe?

 While declining undesirable cards is fine, you must also make sure you don’t run out of chips, because you’ll have no other choice but to take a card then, whether you like it or not.
-Therefore it’s very important to form a plan of which cards to take.
+Therefore, it’s very important to form a plan for which cards to take.

 Of course, other players have their own agendas and can destroy your plan with one card, so you need to keep an eye out for them, as well.
 All in all, No Thanks! holds a formidable level of gameplay for such a small (and cheap) box.